Screenings for Cardiovascular Disease in Live Oak, TX

 High blood pressure often shows no immediate symptoms, but is incredibly easy to check.
 Make sure to have your blood pressure monitored at least once every 2 years, or more frequently if any other known risk factors are present.

-Heart-Healthy Screenings in Live Oak, TX
+Heart-Healthy Screenings near San Antonio, TX

-Alamo Wellness Alliance offers cardiovascular disease screenings for patients at their office in Live Oak, TX.
+Alamo Wellness Alliance offers cardiovascular disease screenings for patients at their primary care office in Live Oak, TX.
 Please call (210) 599-4086 today to schedule an appointment with Dr. Nguyen to discuss your potential risk factors for heart disease, and how you can limit your risk by implementing small lifestyle changes in your day-to-day routine.